jmushiri/atlas-argocd-demo/README.md

-# atlas-argocd-demo
+# atlas-fluxcd-demo
-A demo repo for deploying Atlas Operator + ArgoCD apps
+A demo repo for deploying Atlas Operator + FluxCD apps